aakashtripathi/slsa/securing-software-supply-chains-with-slsa.md

 The combination of tracks and levels provides a convenient framework for assessing whether software satisfies particular criteria.
 For instance, labeling an artifact as meeting SLSA Build Level 3 communicates that the software was constructed adhering to industry-endorsed security practices, guarding against specific supply chain vulnerabilities.

+## What Can SLSA Do For You ?

+Everyone involved in producing and consuming software, or providing infrastructure for software can leverage SLSA

+- For software producers, SLSA safeguards against tampering in the supply chain, reducing insider risks and ensuring intended delivery to consumers.
+- Software consumers benefit from SLSA by assessing the security practices of the software they rely on, ensuring received software matches expectations.
+- Infrastructure providers play a crucial role in establishing a secure software supply chain between producers and consumers by adopting SLSA.

+Large and small organizations, Open source projects and software vendors can all use SLSA to ensure the risk of a supply chain breach is minimized and the authenticity and integrity of their supply chain and deliverables can be validated.

+## What SLSA Is Not

+While SLSA is crucial, it's only part of a comprehensive supply chain security strategy.
+Considerations beyond SLSA include ensuring code quality by assessing developers' adherence to secure coding practices.
+Additionally, while SLSA builds trust within trusted organizations, it doesn't address intentional malicious production.
+Lastly, SLSA levels for artifacts don't encompass their dependencies, necessitating a recursive application of SLSA for comprehensive assessment.

+## Way Forward

+We have seen how implementing SLSA can help build confidence in out software supply chains and ultimately our product.
+But before we can begin the application of SLSA , we would need to undestand the key terminologies and practices associated with SLSA.
+This would be covered in the next blog in this series.
+We would explore key concepts such as *Builder*, *Provenance* , *Validations*  , etc which would help us getting started with implementing SLSA.